communityinclusion/explorevr.org/_posts/2014-11-12-median-wage-by-state.md

 ---
-published: false
+published: true
 ---

-## Median wage by states for Major Occupation Types
+## Median Wage by States for Major Occupation Types

 **Description:** This figure presents the median wage in different states for VR clients successfully closed within major occupation types.
 The results are presented in a map where darker shades of blue represent higher median wages.